 As the head of the family should teach it in a simple way to his household

 What is Baptism?

-Baptism is not simple water only, but it is the water comprehended in God's command and connected with God's Word.
+Baptism is not only plain water, but it is the water set in God’s command and joined to God’s Word.

 Which is that word of God?

 Christ, our Lord, says in the last chapter of Matthew:

 “Go therefore and make disciples of all nations, baptising them in the name of the Father and of the Son and of the Holy Spirit.”